 SECOND RISE :

-17. Place your shaped bagels on the baking sheet and cover them fully with a slightly damp tea towel so they don’t dry out.
+19. Place your shaped bagels on the baking sheet and cover them fully with a slightly damp tea towel, plastic wrap or my favorite plastic cover so they don’t dry out.

 Not ready to bake?
 Cover the shaped bagels with plastic wrap and place them in the fridge for up to 24 hours.
 Pull them out of the fridge when ready to bake, and continue with the recipe as normal.